rocketacademy/project1-bootcamp/README.md

 # Where Ah

-*Where Ah* is a frontend web app to test and enhance your geographical knowledge of Singapore.
-This project is [Project 1](https://bootcamp.rocketacademy.co/1-frontend/1.p-frontend-app) for the [Rocket Academy Coding Bootcamp](https://www.rocketacademy.co/courses/coding-bootcamp).
+*Where Ah* is a frontend web app to test and improve your geographical knowledge of Singapore.
+This is [Project 1](https://bootcamp.rocketacademy.co/1-frontend/1.p-frontend-app) for the [Rocket Academy Coding Bootcamp](https://www.rocketacademy.co/courses/coding-bootcamp).

 ## Usage